MirekKrenc/MirekKrenc/README.md

 ### Hi there 👋

 I am Mirek Krenc.
 I work as systems administrator and software developer.
 I do like to learn new things.
-I am currently fascinated by Spring Framework and the technologies around it.
+I am currently into Spring Framework and the technologies around it.

 Linkedin - https://www.linkedin.com/in/miroslaw-krenc/